jw120/fcc-url-shortener/README.md

 ## Plan of attack

 * DONE Get root page rendering with handlebars (to show nice urls to our app)
+* DONE Change root page rendering to use real example shortened URL
 * DONE Get working with a global variable instead of db

   + DONE new route
   + DONE re-direct
   + DONE invalid URL page

+* TODO Use debug instead of console
 * TODO Server tests

-* DONE Change root page rendering to use real example shortened URL
+  + DONE What should return value be for invalid/missing,
+  + TODO Test valid functionality
+  + TODO Avoid repitition in test fetching?

+* TODO Make invalid page prettier
 * TODO Get working with local pg
 * TODO Add to heroku including config variable to hold SERVER_URL (and support heroku local)
 * TODO Add additional API - delete and list shorturls?
+* TODO Migrate from typings to npm (are all available?)

 ## Ways to run